zio/zio/docs/datatypes/zlayer.md

 object Example extends zio.App {

-  // Define our simple ZIO program val zio = for {
+  // Define our simple ZIO program val zio: ZIO[Has[String], Nothing, Unit] = for {
     name <- ZIO.access[Has[String]](_.get)
     _    <- UIO(println(s"Hello, $name!"))
   } yield ()

-  // Create a ZLayer that exposes a string as a dependency to a ZIO program val nameLayer = ZLayer.succeed("Adam")
+  // Create a ZLayer that produces a string and can be used to satisfy a string
+  // dependency that the program has val nameLayer: ULayer[Has[String]] = ZLayer.succeed("Adam")

   // Run the program, providing the `nameLayer` def run(args: List[String]): URIO[ZEnv, ExitCode] =